alx-sch/inception/README.md

      **A. Log Analysis (`docker logs`)**

     The first step is to check the container's logs to ensure the initialization script behaved as expected.
-On the first run with an empty volume, the logs must show the full initialization sequence.
+On the first run with an empty volume, the logs should show the full initialization sequence.

     ```bash
     docker logs my-mariadb